How Browsers Evaluate Same-Origin Policy: Preflight Validation & SOP Debugging

 |---|---|---|

-| Assuming trailing slashes are ignored | Browsers evaluate origins without trailing slashes.
-Server config adds one, causing exact string mismatch. | Strip trailing slashes from allowed origin lists.
-Normalize before comparison. |
+| Assuming trailing slashes are ignored | The browser serializes origins without trailing slashes.
+A server allowlist that includes one causes an exact string mismatch. | Strip trailing slashes from allowed origin lists before comparison. |

 Using wildcard (*) with credentials: 'include' |